Huskberry/Tictactanium/README.md

 Tictactanium is a wrist-worn, noninvasive haptic feedback device designed to make the world more accessible for people with audio and visual impairments.
 With its cost-effective approach (less than $100), this technology has the potential to open up new avenues for an otherwise marginalized audience.

+## Etymology of The Name

+**Tictactanium** is a portmanteau blending three distinct elements, each signifying a core aspect of the project's identity and purpose:

+1. **Tic** - Derived from the 'tick' of a clock, this part symbolizes the millisecond precision, almost imperceptible moments in time that our device aims to capture and respond to.
+It reflects our commitment to accuracy and responsiveness in delivering tactile sensations.

+2. **Tact** - Short for 'tactile', this segment represents the sense of touch.
+It is the essence of our project's goal: to create a bridge between the digital and physical worlds, allowing users to experience and interact with digital environments through touch.

+3. **Anium** - A nod to the nomenclature often used in the periodic table, it gives a scientific and elemental flavor to the name.
+It implies that this technology is fundamental, almost elemental, in its approach to enhancing human-computer interaction.

+Together, **Tictactanium** encompasses our vision of creating a haptic feedback device that is precise, tactile, and fundamentally innovative, offering an elemental change in how we interact with technology.

 ## Table of Contents
 1. [Visual Application](#visual-application)